Genesisdevapps/WhereBox-privacy/README.md

-# WhereBox Privacy Policy
+# WhereBox Privacy Policy and Terms of Use

-This repository contains the official Privacy Policy for the WhereBox iOS application.
+This repository contains the official Privacy Policy and Terms of Use for the WhereBox iOS application.

 The policy describes how user data is handled and complies with Apple App Store guidelines.